PCexec25/Wordle-Nodal-Solver/README.md

 Unlike brute-force or purely frequency-based solvers, this approach:
 - Models how letters are likely to appear together
 - Balances **information gain** (broad coverage early) with **solution targeting** (narrowing once constraints are known)
-- Supports testing different **starting words** to measure their impact on solving efficiency

 ---